stephengold/jme3-utilities/README.md

  + sun, moon, stars, horizon haze, and up to 6 cloud layers
  + compatible with static backgrounds such as cube maps
  + high resolution textures are provided -- or customize with your own textures
- + compatible with effects such as SimpleWater, shadows, bloom, and cartoon edges
+ + compatible with effects such as `SimpleWater`, shadows, bloom, and cartoon edges
  + continuous and reversible motion and blending of cloud layers
  + option to foreshorten clouds near the horizon
  + continuous and reversible motion of sun, moon, and stars based on time of day